Package 'GofCens'

 Description

-Function kmPlot is a function that generates a plot that combines a Kaplan-Meier survival curve and a parametric survival curve in the same graph.
-It is useful for comparing non-parametric survival estimates with the fitted parametric survival model.
+The kmPlot function generates a plot that combines a Kaplan-Meier survival curve with a parametric survival curve in the same graph.
+This is useful for comparing non-parametric survival estimates to a fitted parametric survival model.

 Usage